 IELTS exams can only be taken in centres accredited by the British Council.
 In France, IELTS exam sessions are organised in only 4 cities: Paris, Nantes, Lyon and Marseille.
 There is an average of two sessions a month in Paris, and one per month in the other cities.
 The written exam sections take place on Saturday mornings (Reading, Listening and Writing sections), while the Speaking section can take place on Fridays (only in Paris) or Saturday afternoons (in all 4 cities).
-You can also sit for the IELTS in Canada, in Ireland, Nigeria, in the UK, US, China, India, in Germany, in Belgium, in the Netherlands or in Switzerland.
+You can also sit for the IELTS in Canada, in Ireland, Nigeria, in the UK, US, China, India, in Germany, in Belgium, Australia, HK, in the Netherlands or in Switzerland.

 We advise you to register for the IELTS exam at least two months in advance.

 GlobalExam’s online training

 Many resources are available to train for IELTS, and GlobalExam is one of them.
 You can practice in real exam conditions thanks to several mock exams and exercises, provided with a correction.
-You can track your progress and work on your weaknesses thanks to our vocabulary and grammar study sheets available on the blog, along with some tips for your training.
+You can track your progress and work on your weaknesses thanks to our vocabulary and grammar study sheets available on the blog, along with some tips for your training and FAQs.